Workshops for Youth Professionals

 1. Youth Professional Education

-You will learn what makes children vulnerable to sexual assault:
+You will learn what makes children vulnerable to sexual abuse:

 “What are the warning signs that a child, teen, or adult may be harming a child sexually?”